nikouu/mGBA-http/docs/ApiDocumentation.md

 #### POST
 ##### Summary:

-Write an 8-bit value to the given offset.
+Write an 8-bit value from the given offset.

 ##### Description:

-Write an 8-bit value to the given offset in the specified memory domain.
+Write an 8-bit value from the given offset in the specified memory domain.

 ##### Parameters